Spring Numbers Show 'Dramatic' Drop In College Enrollment

 Her organization is offering one-on-one outreach to students to help them enroll or re-enroll in college.
 As part of that effort, Zargarpour and her colleagues conducted research to help them understand why students didn't go on to college during the pandemic.

 The biggest question now: Will those students return to college?
-Experts say the farther a student gets from their high school graduation, the less likely they are to enroll, because life gets in the way.
-But Zargarpour is hopeful.
+Experts say the further students get from their high school graduations, the less likely they are to enroll, because life gets in the way.
+But Zargarpour says she is hopeful.

 "It will take a little bit of time for us to catch up to normal and better, but my heart can't bear to say all hope is lost for any student ever."